Jankiel Wiernik: A Year in Treblinka

 Jankiel Wiernik published Rok w Treblince (A Year in Treblinka) in 1944 as a clandestine booklet.
 It was printed through the efforts of the Jewish National Committee (Żydowski Komitet Narodowy, ŻKN), Bund (underground organizations of the remnants of Polish Jews), and the Polish Council to Aid Jews Żegota by means of an underground printer organized by Ferdynand Arczyński.
 The circulation was estimated by Władysław Bartoszewski as 2,000 copies.
 It was sent through Polish underground channels to London, and translated into English and Yiddish.
 It was also printed in the US by American representatives of the General Jewish Workers Union of Poland.
-It was printed in Palestine by the Histadrut in December 1944, translated into Hebrew by Icchak Cukierman.
+It was printed in the British Mandate of Palestine by the Histadrut in December 1944, translated into Hebrew by Icchak Cukierman.
 The book recounts his experiences in the Treblinka extermination camp between 1942 and 1943.